-- 1. The Office of the Registrar distributes to the faculty of Bloomfield College a student roster for his/her class after the add/drop period (2nd week) for the current semester.
-The faculty returns the roster to the Registrar's Office no later than two weeks following the disbursement of the roster indicating whether the student is currently in attendance.
-If not in attendance, the faculty member indicates the actual last date of attendance or if the student has never been in attendance.
-If the student is determined to be never in attendance, the registration and charges will be deleted and the full amount of the Title IV funds will be returned to the U.S. Department of Education - 2.
-The Office of the Registrar distributes to the faculty of Bloomfield College a roster of students currently registered for his/her classes at the mid-term grade period (7th week).
-On this roster, the faculty identifies if the student is currently in attendance.
-If the student is not currently in attendance the faculty member indicates the last date the student was in attendance and records an "F" grade for the midterm grade.
-If the student does not return to class the "F" grade will stand.
-The Registrar determines the actual last date of attendance by taking the latest date indicated on the rosters for the student's registered courses.
-If the faculty member cannot record the last date of attendance or if the date is left blank, Bloomfield College will determine the midpoint of the period of enrollment as the withdrawal date.
+- The Office of the Registrar distributes to the faculty of Bloomfield College a student roster for his/her class after the add/drop period (2nd week) for the current semester.
+The faculty returns the roster to the Registrar's Office no later than two weeks following the disbursement of the roster, indicating whether the student is currently in attendance. - If the student has never attended, the faculty member indicates this on the roster and the Registrar's Office then drops the student from the class. - If the student has attended one or more class meetings, but has stopped attending, the faculty will indicate the last date of attendance on the roster.
+The student remains enrolled in the course unless they formally withdraw.

+If the student is determined to be never in attendance, the registration and financial charges will be deleted and the full amount of the Title IV funds will be returned to the U.S. Department of Education.

+- 2. Faculty submits attendance information again when submitting midterm grades (7th week) for the current semester.
+If a currently enrolled student has stopped attending, the faculty member will indicate the last date of attendance and will enter the student's earned midterm grade.
+The student remains enrolled in the course unless they formally withdraw. - A student wishing to withdraw from a course must complete a withdrawal form in the Office of Advising and Registration.
+The Registrar will then assign a grade of "W" if the student last attended prior to the withdrawal deadline.
+The "W" grade does not affect the student's GPA.

+- 3. When entering final grades (15th week), faculty will indicate the last date of attendance only for enrolled students who have stopped attending.
+No final grade will be entered.
+Based on the dates entered, the Registrar will assign grades as follows: - The student will receive a grade of "WF" if they last attended after the withdrawal deadline.
+The "WF" grade is equivalent to an "F" grade in terms of GPA calculation. - If the faculty member cannot record the last date of attendance or if the date is left blank, Bloomfield College will determine the midpoint of the period of enrollment as the withdrawal date.